javiermontanana/grade5theory/_ah-very-basics/basic.md

-It does this because the treble-clef sign represents a G, and by placing the start of the loop on the second line, it indicates that the note on the second line note is G.
+It does this because the treble-clef sign represents a G, and by placing the start of the loop on the second line, it indicates that the note on the second line is G.

 ### Notes names

 Notes are named after the letters A-G, so there are 7 note-names.